Keto Upgrade

 5. Whip up the eggs for 1 minute until light and frothy and doubled in volume

-10. Return to the bowl and add in wet ingredients, mixing lightly with a fork until just incorporated
+9. Return to the bowl and add in the egg and cream cheese mixture, mixing lightly with a fork until just incorporated

 11. Let hydrate in the refrigerator for five minutes, then preheat oven to 410

-12. Once hydrated, place dough on a clean work surface and knead into a rectangle, gently folding the dough over itself and patting into a smooth rectangle, keep kneading until it becomes a smooth dough about 6-10 folds, using wet hands helps keep your hands clean, if dough is not getting smooth and is too sticky, can sprinkle a tiny bit of coconut flour between folds
+12. Once hydrated, place dough on a clean work surface and knead into a rectangle, gently folding the dough over itself and patting into a smooth rectangle, keep kneading until it becomes a smooth dough about 6-10 folds, using wet hands helps keep your hands clean, if dough is not getting smooth and is too sticky, can sprinkle a tiny bit of Whey Protein or fiber between folds

 14. Bake for 15-18 minutes, spinning half way threw for even browning, they should be nicely browned and just set in the middle, still a little squishy